cficht/tardygram/README.md

   * responds with a post by id
   * should include the populated user
   * should include all comments associated with the post (populated with commenter)
-    * HINT: You'll need to make two separate queries and a `Promise.all`
 * `PATCH /posts/:id`
   * requires authentication
   * only can update the post caption